Ride Out (album): Television appearances

 On October 16, 2014, Seger was a musical guest on NBC's The Ellen DeGeneres Show.
 He performed "Hey Gypsy" and "Night Moves."

 On November 13, 2014, Seger appeared on CBS This Morning, where he talked about his long career and the new album.

 Track listing

+All tracks written by Bob Seger, except where indicated.

 Unused songs

 Seger considered more than 70 songs for inclusion in the album; however, only ten tracks made it onto the final album.
 A number of titles of songs that Seger thought about including were mentioned at one point or another.
 Among other things, he talked about a "father-daughter" song called "Hannah" that was said to feature guest appearances by Kid Rock and Sheryl Crow.
 All three of them already collaborated on Kid Rock's song "Collide," which was released as a single from his 2010 album Born Free.